OpenDSA/OpenDSA/RST/source/Intro.rst

 **Supported browsers:** We support any reasonably recent version of Chrome, Firefox, or Safari.
-Unfortunately, we do not attempt to support Internet Explorer, and we can pretty well guarentee that it won't work there.
+Unfortunately, we do not attempt to support Internet Explorer, and we can pretty well guarantee that it won't work there.
 At this time we have no plans to take any special effort to support the non-standard requirements imposed by Internet Explorer.